utkarshag/Acolyte-DBMS-Project/README.md

 # Acolyte
 Law and Order Automation

-An online police station system which serves the requests for FIR from the citizens.
+An online police station system which serves the FIR requests by the citizens.

 Looking for something?
 Make a request and we'll find it for you.